Contractors Bond

 How do I apply for a Contractors Bond?

 You contractors bond application depends on the type of contractors bond needed.
 All surety bond quotes are non-binding and free until you purchase your bond.
 There is no obligation to proceed with any quote you receive.
 The easiest way to apply is by completing our online application or visiting our individual bond pages for more information.
-You may also email us at info@dblsurety.com or call us at 386-316-2547 and we’ll be happy to answer any questions you may have.
+You may also email us at hello@dblsurety.com or call us at 888-572-6637 and we’ll be happy to answer any questions you may have.

 How does a Contractors Bond work?

 As with all bonds, there are three parties involved in the agreement.
 The first is the “principal” which is you and/or your company.
 The second is the surety company who writes the bond on your behalf.
 The last party to a bond is called an “obligee”.
 An obligee is the person or entity that you are bonding to.
 This is often a local government, project owner, or general contractor.
 The bond acts as a financial guarantee for certain claims against you or your company which violate the underlying contract, statute, or administrative rules entered into.
 However, you are responsible for paying the surety company back all of the costs it incurs on your behalf.
 Think of a surety company as sort of a cosigner.
-If you can’t or won’t pay for a valid claim than they most likely will.
+If you can’t or won’t pay for a valid claim then they most likely will.

 Learn more about contractors license bonds